Racine house fire displaces family of four, causes $85k in damage

 The cause of the fire was reportedly the misuse of a cigarette lighter, the Fire Department said.

-A woman was evaluated on-scene by Racine Fire Department paramedics, but refused care.
+A woman was evaluated for possible injuries by Fire Department paramedics, but refused care.
 Firefighters also rescued the family's dog.
 No other injuries were reported.

 We Energies secured gas and electric and the Red Cross is assisting the displaced family.